elastic/ecs/rfcs/text/0012-orchestrator-field-set.md

 ## Fields

-The proposed change adds six fields, as described below:
+The proposed change adds nine fields, as described below:

 ```
 ---